codeabovelab/haven-platform/README.md

 ## Introduction
 Haven is a Docker cluster management system.
 The user controls the entire platform via user-friendly yet powerful UI and commandline tools.
-Built on top of Docker, Swarm, and Compose, it offers multiple clusters and image registries management and while built on top of Docker, Swarm, and Compose.
+Built on top of Docker, Swarm, and Compose, it offers multiple clusters and image registries management.

 ### Requirements